StanfordSpezi/SpeziSpeech/Sources/SpeziSpeechRecognizer/SpeziSpeechRecognizer.docc/SpeziSpeechRecognizer.md

 [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).

-> Important: If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) setup the core Spezi infrastructure.
+> Important: If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) to set up the core Spezi infrastructure.

 ### 2. Configure the `SpeechRecognizer` in the Spezi `Configuration`